rh-messaging-qe/iqa_testsuite/README.md

   -
 #### IQA Instance

+`IQA Instance` knows facts about provided topology (based on inventory file).
-Instance know facts about topology.
-Thought instance is possible go to node in topology or direct access to components.
+Such `instance` is able to execute commands directly on a specific node in topology or access identified messaging components directly via provided APIs.
-The instance should verify compatibility your inventory with test suite requirements.
+The instance should verify compatibility with your inventory file by `test suite requirements`.

 ## Running test suites
-### Prepare:
+#### Prepare:
 ```bash
 # Create virtual environment
 virtualenv3 venv